arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/00-Installation and Setup/weekly-workflow.md

 # Arewa Data Science Fellows: Weekly Activities and Expectations

-We outlined our structured weekly workflow, designed to provide a comprehensive learning experience combining theoretical understanding, practical application, and collaborative learning.
+We outlined our structured weekly workflow, designed to provide a comprehensive learning experience.

 ## Weekend Office Hours